How Can We Help?

 If we have confirmed that ACS is the relevant skills assessment authority for your 186 visa application, please refer to below.

 ACS skills assessments are dependent on the type of qualification held by you and the subjects you have studied.
-Generally, if the degree is an ICT major then you will need to only show 2 years of work experience.
-If the degree is deemed to have an ICT minor, you will need to have 5 years.
+Generally, if you hold a Bachelor degree with an ICT major then you will need to show 2 years of work experience completed in the last 10 years or 4 years completed anytime.
+If the degree is deemed to have an ICT minor, you will need to have 5 years completed in the last 10 years or 6 years anytime.

 A degree is assessed as having an ICT minor if ICT content is comprises at least 2/3 of the requirements for a major.